 2. Can “limitless” describe people?

-Yes, you can describe a person as “limitless” when you want to highlight their potential, imagination, or abilities as being unbounded.
+Yes.
+You can describe a person as “limitless” when you want to emphasize their potential, imagination, or abilities as unbounded.

 3. What are some common contexts where “limitless” is used?

 “Limitless” is often used to describe opportunities, potential, space, love, creativity, or energy.
-For example: “limitless potential” or “limitless possibilities.”
+For example, you might say “limitless potential” or “limitless possibilities.”

 4. Is “limitless” a positive word?

 Most of the time, yes.
 “Limitless” usually carries a positive connotation, especially when describing freedom, opportunity, or human potential.
-However, it can sometimes be neutral or even negative in specific contexts (e.g., “limitless greed”).
+However, it can sometimes be neutral or even negative in specific contexts (for example, “limitless greed”).

 5. What is the origin of the word “limitless”?

-“Limitless” is formed by combining the word “limit” (from Latin limes, meaning “boundary”) and the suffix “-less”, which means “without.”
+“Limitless” is formed by combining the word “limit” (from Latin līmitis, meaning “boundary”) and the suffix “-less”, which means “without.”
 So, “limitless” literally means “without limits.”

 6. How is “limitless” pronounced?